JayBazuzi/Mobbing-Pattern-Language/_patterns/Single Driver.md

 The Driver must exercise excellent driver discipline.
 Only type what you're instructed to type.

 Only ask questions where the answer isn't obvious (avoid leading questions).

+If the mob has a facilitator, the facilitator can ask questions of the mob to lead them along, so the driver can focus on execution questions / verifying the intent of the mob.
+"Did you want me to click here?"

 # Consequences